 Abstract

-Purpose: To determine whether specimen extraction incision and body morphometry analysis of skeletal muscle and fat mass are predictive of incisional hernia (IH) after minimally invasive nephrectomy (laparoscopic or robotic).
+Purpose: Our goal was to determine whether specimen extraction incision and body morphometry analysis of skeletal muscle and fat mass are predictive of incisional hernia (IH) after minimally invasive nephrectomy (laparoscopic or robotic).

 Materials and methods: We conducted an observational study of a prospectively maintained database of patients undergoing minimally invasive nephrectomy from 2005 to 2022.
 For inclusion, patients were required to have preoperative and 1-year and 2-year postoperative abdominal cross-sectional imaging.
 Skeletal muscle and fat mass indices were calculated based on measurements obtained from preoperative imaging.
 The location of the specimen extraction incision was determined from operative reports.
 IH was diagnosed on review of postoperative imaging.
 Logistic regression analysis was performed to identify predictors of IH.

 Conclusions: A midline extraction incision is associated with a significantly higher risk of IH after minimally invasive nephrectomy.
-Body morphometry analysis did not improve predictive models compared with models using body mass index.
+Body morphometry analysis did not improve predictive models compared with models using BMI.
 These data support a prospective trial to identify the optimal extraction incision for hernia-free survival and patient-reported quality of life.

 Keywords: incisional hernia; minimally invasive surgical procedures; nephrectomy.